mohendra/My_Projects/README.md

 This project contains the detail implementation of Random forest algorithm from scratch.

 ### TensorFlow codes
 This project contains the various TensorFlow codes.
-This project focused on implementation of the various convolutional architecture for computer vision.
+This project focused on implementation of the various machine learnin algorithms and deep learning algorithms in TensorFlow.

 ### Python Codes
 This project is for the python tutorials for beginners.